-Pursuant to the requirements of Section 13 or 15(d) the Securities Exchange Act of 1934, the Registrant has duly caused this report to be signed on its behalf by the undersigned, thereunto duly authorized, on November 29, 2007.
+Pursuant to the requirements of the Securities Exchange Act of 1934, the Registrant has duly caused this report to be signed on its behalf by the undersigned, thereunto duly authorized, on November 29, 2007.

-WARN WARNER MUSIC GROUP CORP.

-By: /s/ Edgar Bronfman, Jr.
+By: /s/ EDGAR BRONFMAN, JR.

-Name: Title: Edgar Bronfman, Jr. Chief Executive Officer and Chairman of the Board of Directors (Principal Executive Officer)
+Name: Edgar Bronfman, Jr. Chief Executive Officer and Chairman of the Board of Directors (Principal Executive Officer)

 By: /s/ MICHAEL D. FLEISHER

-Name: Title: Michael D. Fleisher Chief Financial Officer (Principal Financial Officer and Principal Accounting Officer)
+Name: Michael D. Fleisher Chief Financial Officer (Principal Financial Officer and Principal Accounting Officer)